Pollution: Socio economic impacts

 The health impacts of pollution have both direct and lasting social consequences.
 A 2021 study found that exposure to pollution causes an increase in violent crime.
-A 2019 paper linked pollution to adverse school outcomes for children.A number of studies show that pollution has an adverse effect on the productivity of both indoor and outdoor workers.
+A 2019 paper linked pollution to adverse school outcomes for children.
+A number of studies show that pollution has an adverse effect on the productivity of both indoor and outdoor workers.

 Environment

-Pollution has been found to be present widely in the environment.A 2022 study published in Environmental Science & Technology found that levels of anthropogenic chemical pollution have exceeded planetary boundaries and now threaten entire ecosystems around the world.
+Pollution has been found to be present widely in the natural environment.
+A 2022 study published in Environmental Science & Technology found that levels of anthropogenic chemical pollution have exceeded planetary boundaries and now threaten entire ecosystems around the world.

 There are a number of effects of this: